cdapio/cdap/cdap-docs/hydrator-manual/source/getting-started.rst

    Return to *Hydrator* by clicking your browser back-button.

 #.
 You can now run the pipeline.
 Click the *Run* button, located in the upper-left.
 (No
-   runtime arguments are required; you can click *Start Now* in the dialog that appears.):
+   runtime arguments are required; you can click *Start Now* in the dialog that appears.)

-   The pipeline should start running, as indicated by the green *Running* text indicating the status.
+   The pipeline should start running, as indicated by the green *Running* text indicating the status:

    .. figure:: /_images/hydrator-gs-1-9-pipeline-running.png
      :figwidth: 100%